widdix/aws-cloudformation-github-deploy/README.md

       myStack1.yaml
       myStack2.yaml
       myStack3.yaml
-    no-fail-on-empty-changeset: "1" # applies to all three stacks
+    disable-rollback: "1" # applies to all three stacks
 ```

 To dedploy multiple stacks in parallel passing in no values for a specific stack using a empty line: